Alireza-Ganjkarimi/rehabilitation-robotic-for-arm/README.md

 `hand_and_arm/`: Simultaneous control of robot fingers and elbow via image processing.

-`EMG/`: Controls robot finger movements through muscle signal processing (EMG).
+`EMG/`: Controls robot finger movements through muscle signal processing (sEMG).

 # Assist-As-Needed (AAN) Mechanism
 This project is built upon the AAN (Assist-As-Needed) control strategy.
 The core logic of this rehabilitation robot is as follows: